 If you're visiting Hawaii soon, be sure to download a copy of one of our updated 2023 Hawaii Visitor Guides.
 We've updated the travel guides with a lot of new great information for potential visitors (and for those who've been a time or two as well).

 ~ Trusted by Millions of Hawaii Visitors Annually ~

 Hawaiian Destinations: The Best of the Big Island and Oahu

 No doubt, both islands offer idyllic locations for a Pacific island getaway.
 Additionally, distinct features shape each of these islands’ opportunities for adventures.
 Here’s an overview of what each island has to offer:

 Oahu features some of the most beautiful beaches, impressive waterfalls, and lush rainforests.
-We recommend starting your visit at Honolulu city, home to the famous Waikiki area and all it offers.
+We recommend starting your visit in Honolulu, home to the famous Waikiki area and all it offers.
 This vibrant area provides the perfect balance of city excitement and natural beauty.
 Also, the island's diverse culture draws many people.
 The following also makes Oahu a remarkable place:

-- Taking the off-beaten path: Ready for the chance to live like the locals?
-Head to the windward side of the island, and discover the unbeaten ways—stately mountains and uncrowded beaches reign this side of the island.
+- Taking the off-beaten path: Ready to live like the locals?
+Head to the island's windward side and discover the unbeaten ways—stately mountains and uncrowded beaches reign this side.
 Yet, the authenticity of these smaller communities will take center stage in your adventure.